Edited by: Keri Stooksbury

 Every year in either March or May, I travel to Europe for a work conference.
 This trip, I was eager to fly Cathay Pacific’s new Airbus A350-1000.
 I hadn’t flown Cathay in over two years and was interested to see if its new dining concept has improved the service.

 I have always found Asia Miles to offer excellent value between Sydney and Europe.
 However, ever since the program devaluation in 2018, I’ve had little luck finding availability on Cathay Pacific metal.
-Thankfully, I was successful finding seats 9 months in advance so I transferred 85,000 Amex Membership Rewards points to Asia Miles.
+Thankfully, I was successful finding seats 9 months in advance, and since Asia Miles is an Amex transfer partner, I transferred 85,000 points to make the booking.

 I originally booked the 10:15 a.m.
 CX162 service out of Sydney but received a call on New Year’s Eve to say this service had been canceled and I was bumped onto the hideously early 7:35 a.m. service instead.
 I asked the operator to move me to the midday service.
 However, as there were no redemption seats left on this midday service, she would not change my flight no matter how hard I tried to persuade her.

 The alteration in flights meant a 4:30 a.m. alarm and a 9 hour layover in Hong Kong!

 At Sydney Airport (SYD) – Qantas Business Lounge